 "You put a microphone in front of the guitar and set everything to zero, you turn on the music, and you play" .
 "A lot of studio owners and engineers bought the GA just to put in the studio, because when things started going bad with players' guitars during a session, the engineer would say, 'We can get this job done today if you just play this guitar.'
 A lot of it was the shape.
 Taylor made a few bracing changes, but depended on the shape to change that tone."

 A premium guitar that will change your expectations about what this serious instrument can embody.
 Featuring solid Sitka spruce tops and Indian rosewood back and sides, delivers the quality sound and feel you’d expect from a Taylor guitar.

 About Taylor Guitars:

 Founded in 1974, Taylor Guitars has evolved into one of the world's leading manufacturers of premium acoustic and electric guitars.
 Renowned for blending an innovative use of modern technology with a master craftsman's attention to detail, Taylor guitars are widely considered the best sounding and easiest to play in the world.
-Many of today's leading musicians make Taylor their guitar of choice, including Dave Matthews, Prince, Mick Jagger and Taylor Swift.
+Many of today's leading musicians make Taylor their guitar of choice, including Dave Mathews, Prince, Mick Jagger and Taylor Swift.